jeabraham/pi_slideshow/README.rst

 - flash the SD card with ubuntu

-- login and change the password.
+- login and change the password. (the usual)

 - checkout the git repo to "slideshow".